cfug/dio/README.md

 You can manage the request/response cookies using `cookieJar` .

 > The dio cookie manage API is based on the withdrawn [cookie_jar](https://github.com/flutterchina/cookie_jar).

-You can create a `DefaultCookieJar` or `PersistCookieJar` to manage cookies automaticlly, the example codes as follows:
+You can create a `CookieJar` or `PersistCookieJar` to manage cookies automatically, and dio use the  `CookieJar` by default, which saves the cookies **in RAM**.
+If you want to persists cookies,  you can use the `PersistCookieJar` class,  the example codes as follows:

 ```dart
 var dio = new Dio();